sjparkinson/uncomplicated.systems/_posts/2018-06-05-docker-0110-dockerfiles-and-volumes.md

 ---
 layout: post
-title: "Docker 0110 – Dockerfiles & Volumes"
 features:
   twitter: true
 ---

+## Docker 0110 – Dockerfiles & Volumes

 > ℹ️ This is part of a series of internal Docker workshops for the Financial Times.
 >